smitpi/XDHealthCheck/docs/XDHealthCheck.md

 # XDHealthCheck Module
 ## Description
 Creates daily health check, and config reports for your on premise Citrix farm.
 - To get started, you need to run Install-ParametersFile.
 - This will capture and save needed farm details, to allow scripts to run automatically.

+HTML Reports
+- When creating a HTML report:
+- The logo can be changed by replacing the variable
+ - $Global:Logourl =''
+- The colors of the report can be changed, by replacing:
+ - $global:colour1 = "#061820"
+ - $global:colour2 = "#FFD400"
+- Or permanently replace it by editing the following file
+- <Module base>\Private\Reports-Variables.ps1

 ## XDHealthCheck Cmdlets

 ### [Get-CitrixConfigurationChange](Get-CitrixConfigurationChange.md)
 Show the changes that was made to the farm